projectcalico/calico/doc/source/index.rst

 networking-calico
 =================

-networking-calico is the Neutron 'stadium' sub-project that provides 'Calico' connectivity and security in an OpenStack/Neutron cloud.
+networking-calico is the Calico sub-project that provides 'Calico' connectivity and security in an OpenStack/Neutron cloud.
+It provides the extra pieces that are needed to integrate Calico into OpenStack, namely a Neutron server driver or plugin, and a modified DHCP agent.

 Calico (http://www.projectcalico.org/) uses IP routing to provide connectivity - in the form of a flat IP network - between the workloads in a